hanuma2368/BlackBriar/README.md

     return 0;

-    // you are an idiot agree?? you idiot?
+    // you are an idiot agree?? you idiot? ok??
 }